 Personally I adored the display and creations using skulls and antlers, which seemed to speak to my inner boheme and macabre side.
-I wondered where he found such pieces, or if they'd been collected from neighbouring lands.
+I wondered where he found such pieces, or if they’d been collected from neighbouring lands.
 Perhaps even donated by cattleman.
-And much like those skull displays there's also a discarded, non-functional weapons staked on metal stalks alongside those famed trees.
-These installations aren't plentiful, there is probably a good handful strewn throughout, but much like every artistic concoction found here, it is a marvel to discover.
+And much like those skull displays there’s also a discarded, non-functional weapons staked on metal stalks alongside those famed trees.
+These installations aren’t plentiful, there is probably a good handful strewn throughout, but much like every artistic concoction found at Elmer’s Bottle Tree Ranch, it is a marvel to discover.

-There's such an eclectic mix and maze to everything here and a former expectation of haphazard and yet it is antithetically peaceful and poised.
+There’s such an eclectic mix and maze to everything at Elmer’s Bottle Tree Ranch and a former expectation of haphazard, yet it is antithetically peaceful and poised.
 Even at the back shed, a jumble of scrap metal, parts and abandoned items should all feel frenzied and harsh not catalogued and coordinated.
 If this is the actual case, I can not say but there is no denying how much passion and adoration abounds.

 While this is a sight for the eyes, it doesn’t stop there.
 There’s a real sense of calm and introspection that comes from the serene chimes that vibrate from above with the wind.
 This was most unexpected for me as I had anticipated a vibrant overload to my senses and not one of an ataractic nature.
 These wind chimes are scattered throughout the grounds, so no matter where your feet may lead you, that sweet jingle will continue its chorus apace with you.

-This is such a wondrous place and I highly recommend stopping by.
-This is a site housing one mans creative passions and recyclable flair, a site that gives true meaning to the phrase "one mans trash is another ones treasure".
-It's a sight for the senses but best of all it's undeniably tranquil and transformative.
+This is such a wondrous place and I highly recommend stopping by Elmer’s Bottle Tree Ranch.
+This is a site housing one mans creative passions and recyclable flair.
+A site that gives true meaning to the phrase “one mans trash is another ones treasure”.
+It’s a sight for the senses but best of all it is undeniably tranquil and transformative.